davidtkramer/typical-data/README.md

 });
 ```

-The build method accepts attributes that will override the defaults defined on the factory.
+The `build` method accepts attributes that will override the defaults defined on the factory.
+Use `build` when you want an in-memory object without any persistence behavior.

 ```typescript
 const businessContact = contactFactory.build({